 This session will cover commonly used tools in Blackboard Learn Course Management System: Announcement, Messages, Discussions, Content Area, Assignments, Files, and links.

-Download the Getting Started with BB handout PDF
+Download the Getting Started with Blackboard handout PDF

 |Getting Started with Webex Online Meetings|